-The spring in Italy was once the month of May.
+The was once the month of May.
 It was generally good weather, so it wasn’t surprising that people began to flock to Italy in May.
 This led to increased prices for hotels and airlines.

 We now come to the present, where May is considered a high-season tourist season regardless of what season it might technically be.